 Set of actions with the intent of earning profit.

 Relationships may not be what comes to mind first when you hear “invest,” but my husband and I have recently made the decision to invest in our marriage in the form of marriage counseling.
-No real surprise because my word of the year for 2020, as shown above, is invest.
 True to the definition, we want to put in thoughtful work and time to ensure that we profit with a happy life, avoid unnecessary conflicts, and ensure our future together is solid.

 For some, though, this revelation still comes as a surprise to some because we don’t really argue, no one has committed a ‘deal-breaker’ act, and generally, we’re really happy.
 I’ll tell you a secret, though: part of why we’re already pretty good about conflict resolution and investing time in each other is because we both had failed marriages in the past, and during those times we went to marriage counseling.
 For both of us, though our past relationships didn’t work out, we learned a wealth from counseling during those times.
 We’ve brought those tools and lessons into our current marriage, and I think we both feel confident that continuing to add to our marriage toolbox is a smart choice.